-I'd really like to dance more, run more, do ceramics again, cook more, learn more about beer & wine, write more, see more movies, and walk more.
+I'd really like to dance more, run more, do ceramics again, cook more, write more, see more movies, and walk more.

 I am a proudly polyamorous person, and want my relationships to be always open.
 I like meeting new people, and plan to continue to do it forever.
 I like polyamory for many reasons, including that I like having sex with multiple people.
 But probably the biggest reason I am poly is that I am a radical individualist.
 I like doing different things with different people, having quiet partners and loud ones, being intimate with optimists and pessimists, with fast movers and people who take it slow.
 I enjoy being introduced to new activities by new people, but I don't end up liking everything, and no-one likes everything I do.
 And that's a good thing, because it means I get to have a diverse set of friends and partners.

 As a more conventional answer to this question, I work early mornings stocking shelves (and moving shelves) for a retail store, and I do volunteer ecological restoration because I love both the hands on work and the native plants and ecosystems.

 It’s probably the most important, most quickly noticed category for person to person interactions in our society.
 I usually get categorized as female (it's a category that works well for me, and one I've been placed in my entire life).
 I can tell people usually categorize me as woman because "guys" try very hard to let me go onto the bus first, but sometimes people use male forms of address for me, so I know they are gendering me as male.

 I went ahead and took advantage of OkC's diverse set of gender choices.
 I'm super excited by the fact that OkC finally stopped enforcing the gender binary, so I want to celebrate that diversity.
 And the options I chose ("Gender Nonconforming" and "Cis Woman") feel quite authentic to me.
 The old option of "Woman" also feels authentic, but this new choice gives you more information, and I like information!
 I hope you do, too.